 Under the SFDR, the principle of 'Do No Significant Harm' is linked to the consideration of Principal Adverse Impacts (PAIs).
-The sustainable investments of Candriam's Article 8 adhere to the DNSH principle, ensuring they do not harm any of the sustainable investment objectives pursued by these products.
+The investments in Candriam's Article 9 products adhere to the DNSH principle, ensuring they do not harm any of the sustainable investment objectives pursued by these products.
 The following sections explain in detail how Candriam applies the DNSH principle in our investment process, including the consideration of PAIs and alignment with international norms.

-2.1.
-How the indicators for adverse impacts in Table 1 of Annex I, and any relevant indicators in Tables 2 and 3 of that Annex, are taken into account a.
-Summary b.
-Description of principal adverse sustainability impacts
+2.1 How the indicators for adverse impacts in Table 1 of Annex I, and any relevant indicators in Tables 2 and 3 of that Annex, are taken into account

-PAIs are embedded in Candriam's approach through a corporate and sovereign ESG analysis.
+PAIs are embedded in Candriam's sustainable investment approach through a corporate and sovereign ESG analysis.
 PAIs are considered at multiple steps of our ESG process and through several different means.
 This allows us to conduct an in-depth assessment of the risks and opportunities linked to PAIs.